What were the causes and effects of the Indian Rebellion of 1857?

 Jennings believed that the British should be doing what they could to conquer the sub-

 continent for Anglicanism and the one true God.
 There should be no compromise with false religions as far as he was concerned.
 Jennings was just one of many such evangelicals committed to the destruction of local ideas and customs.
 In Calcutta the Reverend Edmunds believed that the Company should use its position to bring about the conversion of India to a Christian country.
 In Peshawar, Herbert Edwards believed that the Empire had been given to Britain because of the virtues of English Protestantism.
-He wrote: 'The Giver of Empires is indeed God and He gave the Empire to Britain because England had made the greatest efforts to preserve the Christian religion in its purest apostolic form'.
-It seemed that the chief purpose of the Indian government was to spread western culture.
-With fundamentalist evangelicals having more and more influence in Britain, and with the growth of Islamic fundamentalism in Delhi in particular there had to be a reckoning at some time.

 The HQ of the Church Missionary Society in London